Dipolar optimal control of entangled current states: Dipolar quantum optimal control

 For all the state preparation protocols considered in this work, we choose the initial state $\ket{\Psi_0}$ to be the ground state of the system when the dipole moment is aligned along the $z$-axis $\boldsymbol{\mu}=\mu \, \mathbf{e}_z$.
-As target states of the dipolar QOC protocol, we consider entangled currents (EC) states.
 In a coherent atomtronic ring, current states are quantized by a winding number $k$ associated with the quasimomentum.
 Therefore, a single-particle current state reads

 where $\hat{b}_k^\dagger$ is the creation operator for the quasimomentum $k$.
-Thus, following Ref.~\cite{haug_machinelearning_2021}, the target EC states correspond to superpositions of winding modes of the form
+Thus, following Ref.~\cite{haug_machinelearning_2021}, we choose entangled currents (EC) states as the target states of the QOC protocol.
+The target EC states correspond to superpositions of winding modes of the form

 where $\Omega=\{k_1, k_2, \dots, k_{K}\}$ is a set of $K$ winding numbers that appear in the entangled state.
 In the following, we focus on two representative cases: the NOON state ($K = 2$) and the W state ($K = 3$).
+We include the preparation of a different family of entangled states in Appendix \ref{ap:spatiallyentangled}.